Stake

 For a Crash-focused player betting $1 stake, 100 rounds per session, twice a week (10000 rounds a year), expected loss is $10 at Duel vs $100 at Stake. $90 annual savings.
 For high-volume Crash play (50000+ rounds a year), $450+ annual savings.
 For very high volume (200000+ rounds), $2000+ annual.

 Groomer's Van is a Duel-specific specialty slot marketed at 100 percent RTP / 0 percent house edge.
 The brand-published documentation supports the 100 percent claim.
 The slot is structurally a marketing loss-leader; the brand absorbs the structural cost.
 Standard HMAC-SHA256 fairness verification applies.
-The slot is the only standard-audit-set 100 percent RTP standalone game in our cycle observations.
+The slot is the only standard-coverage 100 percent RTP standalone game in our cycle observations.

 Once the Stake or Duel call is clear, the natural next steps are sibling comparisons and the Crash-math context.